pjflanagan/blackjack-simulator/README.md

 - PlayerHuman // enters own name
 - PlayerLearner // Plays randomly and records the results
 - make everything in RULES static
-- make a source folder and move (card deck and shoe) into another one